marianosimone/take-a-look/quotes.md

 > It may look like a crisis, but it’s only the end of an illusion

 Gerlad M. Weinberg, "The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully"

+> Great art stretches the taste, it doesn't follow the tastes.

+Steve Jobs